 So, overall, burning incense is not usually a worry for setting off your smoke detector.

-Will Cigarette Smoke Set Off A Smoke Detector?
+Will Cigarette Smoke Set It Off?

 Cigarette smoke won’t normally set off a fire alarm, assuming that you are smoking in a reasonably well-ventilated room and that you aren’t smoking like a chimney.